 Between 1991 and 1995, representation in the Youth Games from Haringey was very piecemeal but in 1996, Haringey Council asked The Trust to co-ordinate the borough's team.
-That year, Haringey were placed 33rd but by 2005 their position had improved to 12th.
+That year, Haringey were placed 33rd but by 2017 their position had improved to 6th.
 The Trust coordinates the teams and volunteers.

-The Trust has set a target of achieving a position in the top five by 2012.
+The Trust has set a target of achieving a position in the top five by 2024.
+P represents cancelled due to Covid.